TakeJoshyy/Roguemon/README.md

 Claustrophobia - If this segment is not full cleared, permanently lose 50 HP Cap.
 Downsizing - If this segment is not full cleared, prize spins permanently have 1 fewer option.
 Tormented Soul - You have the Torment effect (you cannot use the same move twice in a row).
-Kaizo Curse - You may not use healing items from your bag in battle.
+Kaizo Curse - You may not use healing items from your bag outside of battle.
 Headwind - Start each battle at -2 Speed.
 Sharp Rocks - All enemy pokemon get the Focus Energy effect (+2 critical hit rate).
 High Pressure - Lose 50% PP on all moves at the start of the segment.